-Salem College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC) to award baccalaureate and master's degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Salem College.
-All educator licensure programs have been approved by the North Carolina Department of Public Instruction (NCDPI).
-Salem College is an accredited institutional member of the National Association of Schools of Music (NASM).
+Salem College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master's degrees.
+Questions about the accreditation of Salem College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website.
+The Department of Teacher Education and Graduate Studies in Education has approval for all educator licensure programs by the North Carolina Department of Public Instruction.
+Salem College has been an accredited member of the National Association of Schools of Music (NASM) since 1933.